Are SEO plugins Useless?

 5. XML and HTML sitemaps.
 Tell the search engines about every page you want indexed.

-Get it right and seo is a great way to organically boost your website traffic without spending a fortune on PPC (pay per click).
+Get it right and SEO is a great way to organically boost your website traffic without spending a fortune on PPC (pay per click) advertising.

-No!
-Sorry to inform you, it won’t guarantee you will get on the first page of Google, but it allows Google and other search engines to index your content quickly.
+Yes and No!
+Sorry to inform you, it won’t guarantee you will get on the first page of Google, but a well optimized article allows Google and other search engines to index your content quickly.

 I say content submitted to the search engines needs a few months to “mature”.